HMdoubleS/RecipePage/README.md

-Recipe Page project on freeCodeCamp.com for the Certified Full Stack Developer Curriculum This project can be viewed at https://hmdoubles.github.io/RecipePage/
+Recipe Page project on freeCodeCamp.com for the Certified Full Stack Developer Curriculum.
+This project can be viewed at https://hmdoubles.github.io/RecipePage/